 The input sample size assigned to annual composition data can follow a myriad of methods (e.g., fixed values as in Monnahan et al. (2021), number of samples or tows sampled upon as in Hulson et al. (2021) or Spencer and Ianelli (2022), bootstrapping compositions as in Stewart and Hamel (2014)).
 Data-weighting methods, to ensure congruence between the variance of the data and the variance implied by the model (Francis 2017), are used to check the fit of compositional data.
 The primary consideration when assigning a weight to composition data is to account for the potential variability and correlation in the sampling process.
-The method developed by Stewart and Hamel (2014) allows for resampling techniques to be employed at each level of the sampling design, and provides an objective avenue to determine input sample size that is based on the observation variability contained within the sampling process.
+The method developed by Stewart and Hamel (2014) allows for resampling techniques to be employed at each level of the sampling design and provides an objective avenue to determine input sample size that is based on the observation variability contained within the sampling process.

-In addition to the traditional sources of intra-haul, measurement and observation uncertainty in age composition data, for every fish species sampled for which age is capable of being determined from otoliths there is resulting variability in the ageing of the otolith, often called ‘ageing error’ (e.g., Punt et al. 2008).
+In addition to the traditional sources of intra-haul, measurement, and observation uncertainty in age composition data, for every fish species sampled for which age is capable of being determined from otoliths, there is resulting variability in the ageing of the otolith, often called ‘ageing error’ (e.g., Punt et al. 2008).
 There are a number of factors that can influence the magnitude of ageing error (Nesslage et al. 2022), but inherent to obtaining ages from otoliths is variability in the age readings across the laboratory age readers.
 To account for this source of variability, ageing laboratories regularly evaluate precision through obtaining multiple readings of the same otolith across different age readers (Morison et al. 2005).
 Several methods have been developed to account for ageing error in SCAA models when fitting age composition through the use of an ageing error matrix (Punt et al. 2008, Candy et al. 2012).
 The essence of this approach is that the numbers-at-age estimated by the assessment model are ‘corrected’ through multiplication with an ageing error matrix, which assigns estimated numbers-at-age to adjacent age-classes depending on the magnitude of the ageing error within the specific age-class.
-Since the development and implementation of ageing error matrices a number of studies have been devoted to quantifying the effects of ageing error on assessment model estimates Liao et al. (2013).
+Since the development and implementation of ageing error matrices a number of studies have been devoted to quantifying the effects of ageing error on assessment model estimates (Liao et al. 2013).
 Within each of these studies, and in each application of an ageing error matrix within a stock assessment model, the age composition data fit will be weighted by an input sample size.
 As described previously, the input sample size selected would reflect the variability in the sampling process, which should also include the variability in the age readings themselves.